 Why is weight management important?

-Weight gain occurs when more calories are eaten and drank, than burnt through exercise and normal daily activities.
+Weight gain occurs when more calories are eaten and drunk, than burnt through exercise and normal daily activities.
 The body stores these extra calories as fat.
 Weight gain and obesity usually results from a combination of causes and contributing factors; such as lifestyle, genetics, medical conditions and prescribed medication.

 According to NHS UK Calories the amount of energy in food or drink is measured in calories.
 You need energy from calories for your body to work properly.
 Your body uses this energy to function properly.
 Calorie information is often given in kcals, which is short for kilocalories.
 It may also be given in kJ, which is short for kilojoules.
 As a guide: